 Holi: 8 Recipes for This Festive Season

-Balloons filled with water colors, guns loaded with water, the arrival of spring bringing hope and beginning of new season, the plates filled with gujiyas, the playing of old and new songs.
+Balloons filled with watercolors, guns loaded with water, the arrival of spring bringing hope and beginning of the new season, the plates filled with gujiyas, the playing of old and new songs.
 This is how we have been celebrating Holi.
 And every year, people celebrate it with great enthusiasm.

 The festival is celebrated differently in different regions of India.
 For eg. In Mathura, the festival lasts for more than a week.
 There, it is known as ‘lath mar Holi’, in which women beat men with sticks and sing songs.

 In South India, Kaamdeva(the God of love) is worshiped and in West Bengal, Holi is better known as “Swing Festival” and representations of Krishna and Radha are worshiped.

 When we talk about Holi, what comes to our mind is gujiyas, kachoris, papads, and much more.
 A festival in India is incomplete without food.
 And that is why, in this article, we are giving you some of the favorite Holi dishes.

 Holi is incomplete without its favorite sweet, Gujiya.
 Sugar dripping gujiyas are a dish, native to Rajasthan.
 These sweet dumplings are made of maida/flour.
 These are filled with delicious khoya and dry fruits.

 - Gujiya Recipe From Lovely’s Kitchen